fengboyue/jsdk/docs/en/jsinput.md

 ```

 ### Key Holding
-When Ryu holds the "P" key for 2 seconds and up it, he will sends out more powerful red Hadouken.<br>
+When Ryu holds the <code>P</code> key for 2 seconds and up it, he will sends out more powerful red Hadouken.<br>
 <img src="assets/images/ryu-hado-red.gif" />

 With a little modification of the previous code, you can achieve this effect: